ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

-Once these preferences are recorded, a team of two or three RAs attempts to create a harmonious schedule which balances the workload for each RA, ensures ample time between ON shifts, ensures a reasonable time between IN shifts, and balances the types of ON shifts accross the board.
+Once these preferences are recorded, a team of two or three RAs attempts to create a harmonious schedule which balances the workload for each RA, ensures ample time between ON shifts, ensures a reasonable time between IN shifts, and balances the types of ON shifts across the board.
 This is no simple task and it can often take hours to iron out all the inefficiencies in the resulting schedule.
-Additionally, it is somewhat worrisome that the RAs creating the schedule are resonsible also for scheduling themselves, a potential conflict of interest.
+Additionally, it is somewhat worrisome that the RAs creating the schedule are responsible also for scheduling themselves, a potential conflict of interest.

 But worry not!

-This problem, creating an optimal schedule subject to many hard, and some softer constraints, belongs nicely to a family of problems called Constraing Satisfaction Problems (CSPs) which computers are really really good at solving fast.
+This problem, creating an optimal schedule subject to many hard, and some softer constraints, belongs nicely to a family of problems called Constraint Satisfaction Problems (CSPs) which computers are really really good at solving fast.

 The only challenge for us is to take this very human problem, and translate it into a problem that a computer can understand and then solve.
 If you think this sounds crazy complicated, don't worry.
 I promise it will be much easier than you think.
 Let's get started!